Fighting Well: Understanding Conflict and Connection in Relationships

 Listen to learn, not to win.

-Identify one area (communication, finances, intimacy, parenting, shared fun) where you can take a next step this week.
-Small, consistent actions change trajectories.
+Pick one area—like communication, finances, intimacy, parenting, or shared fun—where you can take a small step forward this week.
+Small, steady actions can really change the direction of your relationship.

 Practical Reflections for Couples: